 Are you optimistic about the future role of Christianity in tackling injustice towards animals?

-Right now, Christianity has a role to play in convincing Christians to walk gently on this earth, but we are failing for the most part and time is not on our side any longer.
-At least that is my view.
+Right now, Christianity has a role to play in convincing Christians to walk gently on this earth.
 Hope can be an opiate of the masses, promising a better future without working for it.
 God doesn’t promise to save us from ourselves in the Bible.
 As Bill McKibbon has warned: “the future is bent toward heat unless we do something” and it is for Christians in the West to start acting decisively on these pressing issues of our time.